Healing the deaf mute of Decapolis

-Healing the deaf mute of Decapolis is one of the miracles of Jesus in the Gospels, namely Mark 7:31-37.
+Healing the deaf mute of Decapolis is one of the miracles of Jesus recorded in chapter 7 of the Gospel of Mark.
 Its narration offers many parallels with the healing of the blind man of Bethsaida in Mark 8:22-26.
+Along with the mention of the naked fugitive in chapter 14, it is one of the few events recorded only in the Gospel of Mark and none of the other canonical gospels.

 Biblical accounts

 According to the Gospel of Mark, when Jesus entered the region of the Decapolis after passing through Sidon and down the Sea of Galilee, some people brought to him a man who was deaf and could hardly talk, and they begged Jesus to place his hand on him.
 This account follows the healing of the daughter of a Syro-Phoenician woman who speaks with Jesus about whether his mission extends to the gentiles (Mark 7:24-30).
 The deaf-mute man lives in the gentile Decapolis region, although the text does not specify that he is a gentile.
 The Gospel of Mark states:

 Analysis

-New Testament commentator Lamar Williamson writes that this is the last unit in a series of miracles concerned with the identity of Jesus, as subsequently confirmed by the Apostle Peter's christological affirmation in Mark 8:29, where Peter exclaimed: "You are the Messiah".
+New Testament commentator Lamar Williamson writes that this is the last unit in a series of miracles concerned with the identity of Jesus, as subsequently confirmed by Saint Peter's christological affirmation in Mark 8:29, where Peter exclaimed: "You are the Messiah".